tsolomko/SWCompression/README.md

 ### Carthage

+__Important:__ Only Swift 5.x is supported when installing BitByteData via Carthage.

 Add to your Cartfile `github "tsolomko/SWCompression" ~> 4.5`.

 Then run `carthage update`.

-Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab in Xcode.
+Finally, drag and drop `SWCompression.framework` from the `Carthage/Build` directory into the "Embedded Binaries" section on your targets' "General" tab in Xcode.

-SWCompression uses [BitByteData](https://github.com/tsolomko/BitByteData) framework, so Carthage will also download it, and you should drag and drop `BitByteData.framework` file into the "Embedded Binaries" as well.
+SWCompression uses [BitByteData](https://github.com/tsolomko/BitByteData) framework, so Carthage will also download it, and you should put the `BitByteData.framework` file into the "Embedded Binaries" as well.

 ## Usage

 ### Basic Example

-If you'd like to decompress "deflated" data just use:
+For example, if you want to decompress "deflated" data just use:

 ```swift
 // let data = <Your compressed data>
 let decompressedData = try?
 Deflate.decompress(data: data)
 ```

 However, it is unlikely that you will encounter deflated data outside of any archive.
-So, in case of GZip archive you should use:
+So, in the case of GZip archive you should use:

 ```swift
 let decompressedData = try?
 GzipArchive.unarchive(archive: data)